Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Introduction

 \section{Introduction}

-Galaxy evolution begins with the first galaxies, which also mark the initial sites of metal enrichment in the universe.
-Advanced cosmological hydrodynamic simulations indicate that these primordial galaxies, existing at redshifts greater than 10 ($z>10$), are characterized by notably low metallicities ($Z=0.01-0.001\,\Zsun$) and relatively low stellar masses ($M_\star\lesssim10^6\,\Msun$) \citep{Wise2012, Johnson2013MNRAS, Kimm_Cen2014ApJ,Romano-Diaz2014ApJ, Yajima2017ApJ, Yajima2023MNRAS}.
+Galaxy evolution begins with the formation of the first galaxies, which also mark the earliest sites of metal enrichment in the universe.
+Advanced cosmological hydrodynamic simulations suggest that these primordial systems, forming at redshifts $z>10$, are characterized by extremely low metallicities ($Z=0.01-0.001\,\Zsun$) and relatively small stellar masses ($M_\star\lesssim10^6\,\Msun$) \citep{Wise2012, Johnson2013MNRAS, Kimm_Cen2014ApJ,Romano-Diaz2014ApJ, Yajima2017ApJ, Yajima2023MNRAS}.